diegodofe/back-of-the-fridge/README.md

 Back of the Fridge is a recipe website that helps users find recipes based on the ingredients they have on hand.
 It provides a user-friendly, efficient and easy-to-use solution for users to find recipes based on the ingredients they have on hand.
 Built in under 24 hours during [McHacks10](https://devpost.com/software/back-of-the-fridge?ref_content=my-projects-tab&ref_feature=my_projects)!

 The front-end was built with React.js, Next.js, and TailwindCSS!
-The back-end was built with Python, Flask and CockroachDB.
+The back-end was built with Python and Flask.
+Everything is hosted on Vercel!
 This repo is our web-app's front-end, so be sure to checkout our [back-end](https://github.com/arikaufman/McHack10-BackOfTheFridge-BackEnd) too!

 ## Showcase